The Time Out Food & Drink Awards 2023 are coming

-In 2023, Sydney is well and truly alive with a flurry of delicious dining and drinking options.
-After a couple of years of turbulence, followed by a hospitality-industry resurgence last year, Sydney’s food and drinks scene is buzzing.
-There seem to have been more new restaurant and bar openings in the past 12 months than we’ve seen for a long time.
-As well as more fresh offerings from existing establishments.
-More innovation.
-More diversity.
-And we’re absolutely here for it.
+In 2023, Melbourne is well and truly alive with a flurry of delicious dining and drinking options.
+After a period of turbulence, followed by a hospitality-industry resurgence last year, Melbourne’s food and drinks scene is buzzing.
+From the laneways to the rooftops (and all the hidden spaces in between), we’ve spotted an exciting number of restaurant and bar openings.
+We’re talking more innovation, more diversity, more culinary visionaries and a fresh spate of offerings from established gems on the scene.

 Now, we’re almost ready to share with you our findings.
-The Time Out Food & Drink Awards Sydney 2023, in partnership with Tyro, are almost here!
+The Time Out Food & Drink Awards Melbourne 2023, in partnership with Tyro, are almost here!

-The nominees will be announced on September 18, and the winners revealed at a special event on October 9.
+The nominees will be announced September 18, and the ultimate winners revealed at an event on October 16.

-Presented in exclusive partnership with Tyro (and their partners Abacus and Workplacer), the Time Out Food & Drink Awards Sydney will showcase venues across the following categories:
+Presented in exclusive partnership with Tyro (and their partners Now Book It and Triniteq), the Time Out Food & Drink Awards Melbourne will showcase venues across the following categories:

 - Restaurant of the Year